mogitdb/TSE---The-Serpents-Eyes/Game Design Document.md

   - Downgrade: 40%
 - Explanation: A risky way to potentially increase the power of a specific mod

-#### 5.2.3.5 Gem Party Hat
+##### 5.2.3.5 Gem Party Hat
-- Effect: Completely randomizes all aspects of a gem (level, quality, and modifiers)
+- Effect: Completely randomizes all aspects of a gem (level, quality, and modifiers), ignoring all present unlock restrictions
-- Explanation: For those who enjoy chaos and surprise in their crafting
+- Explanation: An ultra-rare item that can create gems with mods far beyond the player's current level, making it incredibly valuable especially in early game
+- Drop rate: 1% (Extremely Rare)

-# 6. Combat System
+## 6. Combat System

 1. Players select dice and their types
 2. Players choose which dice to roll (considering money cost)